September 10. Kazinform's timeline of major events

 1996 – The High Diplomatic School of Kazakhstan (today’s Diplomatic Academy) is founded.

-1996 – The first Cadet Corpus – the military secondary school – is founded.
+1996 – The first Cadet Corpus – the military secondary school – is created.

 1998 – The State Culture and Art Support Fund is set up.